evidence_review

 It helps to line the routes up honestly:

-- **Oral NMN / NR.** The only route with a real human trial base.
+- Oral NMN / NR.
+The only route with a real human trial base.
 Reliably raises NAD+ 457; benefits on energy, cognition, and metabolism are modest, mixed, or null 8910, with one narrow positive insulin-sensitivity signal 11.
-Cheapest by far. - **IV NAD+.** Heavily marketed; one human pharmacokinetic pilot, no outcome RCTs 3.
-Expensive and time-consuming.
-See our NAD+ IV therapy evidence and cost guide. - **Subcutaneous / IM injections.** No human pharmacokinetic study and no outcome RCT specific to the route.
-Positioned as a cheaper, at-home alternative to IV, but its evidence base is thinner than IV's, not stronger.
+Cheapest by far.

 Side effects and safety

 The most reliable, well-documented effect of parenteral NAD+ is, ironically, its side effects during administration.
 In the IV pilot, infusing NAD+ too quickly provoked chest tightness or pressure, flushing, nausea, cramping, and lightheadedness — which is precisely why the infusion was stretched over hours 3.
 Subcutaneous and IM injections are typically smaller per-dose, but users commonly report injection-site reactions, flushing, and a transient "rushing" or nauseated feeling — consistent with the same dose-rate sensitivity.
+We compare what to expect across every route in our guide to NAD+ side effects by route.

 On longer-term safety, what reassurance exists again comes from the oral literature: a dedicated trial of high-dose NR (NR-SAFE) found it generally safe and well tolerated 13, and tolerability has been consistent across the oral NMN and NR trials.
 But "safe in oral trials" does not transfer automatically to repeated injection of NAD+, which has not been studied for long-term safety.
 Because injectable NAD+ in the US is compounded (it is not an FDA-approved finished drug), product quality, sterility, and dosing accuracy depend on the compounding pharmacy — so clinical oversight and a reputable source matter.
 Anyone who is pregnant, has a medical condition, or takes other medications should clear it with a clinician first; this is consumer education, not medical advice.